Santa Rosa

 This very rare anomalous iron meteorite was found on Tocavita hill, near Santa Rosa, Boyaca state, Colombia in 1810.
 One large piece of ~750 kilograms and many small pieces were found.
 The large mass was in display in the town square of Santa Rosa, on a large pillar until 1906 when Henry Ward saw it, negotiated a deal with the mayor of the town to purchase the meteorite and took it.
 They were intercepted by soldiers who took the mass to Bogota, where Ward was given a 100 kilogram endcut.

-I recently completed a large exchange with the United States National Museum of Natural History (Smithsonian), where I acquired this specimen from.
+I recently completed a large exchange with the United States National Museum of Natural History (Smithsonian), where I acquired the endcut from.
 Very little Santa Rosa is in private collections, and the history of this meteorite, and this specimen, makes it a treasures part of my private collection.

 Etched endcut, showing the unique etch pattern exhibited by Santa Rosa.